Goethe Awards

-The Goethe Award, later known as the Comic Fan Art Award, was an American series of comic book fan awards, first presented in 1971 for comics published in 1970.
-The award originated with the fanzine Newfangles and then shared close ties with The Buyer's Guide to Comics Fandom.
+The Goethe Award, later known as the Comic Fan Art Award, was a series of fan awards for comic book creators in the United States from 1971 to 2010.
+The award originated in the fanzine Newfangles and was also associated with The Buyer's Guide to Comics Fandom.

-The Goethe Award was named after Johann Wolfgang von Goethe; Goethe was the person who encouraged Rodolphe Töpffer, "the father of comic strips," to publish his stories.
+Its name comes from Johann Wolfgang von Goethe, who encouraged "the father of comic strips," Rodolphe Töpffer, to publish his stories.

 The Comic Art Convention (CAC) twice hosted the presentation of the awards, at the 1972 and 1974 CACs.
 The format and balloting of the Comics Buyer's Guide Fan Awards, presented by the Comics Buyer's Guide from 1982 to circa 2010, were in many ways derived from the Goethe Award/Comic Fan Art Award.

 Overview

-The Goethe Awards/Comic Fan Art Awards were tallied yearly for comic books produced during the previous year, and were given out in several categories.
+The Goethe Awards/Comic Fan Art Awards were tallied yearly for comic books produced during the previous year, and were given out in several categories, separated into people and works, and further divided into professional publications and fanzine/underground publications: